rom1212/eng-notes/mysql.md

 rm -rf /var/log/mysql

 === install on ubuntu 16.04 ===
-apt-get install  mysql-server-5.7 # set root password, and also mysqld is already running. mysql_secure_installation # make it more secure by removing test accout and user
+apt-get install  mysql-server # set root password, and also mysqld is already running. old version can use mysql-server-5.7 mysql_secure_installation # make it more secure by removing test accout and user

 enable remote acces: